d-asensio/cabify-shopping-cart/README.md

 // --> -5
 ```

-This pattern is very desirable in this case.
+This pattern is very convenient in this case.
 Heading back to the [product context section](#product-context), I stated that the discount rules are prone to change, and this architecture will make the code comply with the [open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), allowing us to add more discount types only by adding new code, reducing the risk of introducing new bugs in future modifications.

 ### App state

 The app is responsible for handling the user input and updating the state that **can be derived from that input without applying any business logic**.
+The business logic is instead handled by the checkout class.

 Here you can differentiate the parts of the app: